TO THE MEMBERS OF

 xii In our opinion and according to the information and explanations given to us theCompany is not a Nidhi Company.
 Accordingly paragraph 3(xii) of the said Order is notapplicable to the Company.

-xiii According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with Sections 177 and 188 of the Act where applicable and the details of suchtransactions have been disclosed in the standalone Ind AS financial statements as required by theapplicable accounting standards.
+xiii According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with Sections 177 and 188 of the Act where applicable and the details of suchtransactions have been disclosed in the standalone financial statements as required by theapplicable accounting standards.

-xiv According to information and explanations given to us and based on ourexamination of the records of the Company during the year the Company has not made any preferentialallotment or private placement of shares or fully or partly convertible debentures duringthe year.
+xiv According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or private placement of shares or fully or partly convertible debentures duringthe year.
 Accordingly paragraph 3(xiv) of the said Order is not applicable to theCompany.

 Annexure "B" to the Independent Auditors' Report

-We have audited the internal financial controls over financial reporting of KOPRANLIMITED ("the Company") as of March 31 2018 in conjunction with our auditof the standalone Ind AS financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of KOPRANLIMITED ("the Company") as of March 31 2020 in conjunction with our auditof the standalone financial statements of the Company for the year ended on that date.